Mathieu-Desrochers/Learning-AWS/cloud-practitioner.md

 Function with code, test events, timeout (max 15m), IAM role (for CloudWatch logs)
 API Gateway, REST or websocket, Authentication and Authorization, API Keys
 Throttling, Versions, Can expose lambdas
+Batch, Dynamically launch EC2 instances (can be spot), Jobs are docker images, Run on ECS